 Estonian Human Development Report 2016/2017

-The Estonian Human Development Report 2016/2017, edited by Tiit Tammaru, Professor of Urban and Population Geography at the University of Tartu and compiled by 40 scientists, focuses on the effects of the migration era on Estonia’s population growth, diversity, social cohesion, language and culture.
+The Estonian Human Development Report 2016/2017 “Estonia at the Age of Migration”, edited by Tiit Tammaru, Professor of Urban and Population Geography at the University of Tartu and compiled by 40 scientists, focuses on the effects of the migration era on Estonia’s population growth, diversity, social cohesion, language and culture.

 The authors of the report believe that Estonia, together with the rest of the world, is entering a new era of migration, which is characterised by increased human migration and a change in the nature of migration.

 Read “Estonia at the Age of Migration” here